On the metric hypercomplex group alternative-elastic algebras for n mod 8 = 0

 Let's consider that the metric $g_{ij}$ is Euclidean metric: $<a,b>=\delta_{ij}a^ib^j$ in the special orthogonal basis.

 \begin{definition} Let the identities

-are executed by definition for all a and b, where $\eta_{ij}{}^k$ are the structural constants of the unital algebra with the algebra identity $e=\frac{1}{\sqrt{2}}\eta^k$ and the distributive identity.
-Such the algebra we name \textbf{the orthogonal hypercomplex algebra $\mathbb A$}. \end{definition}
+be executed by definition for all a and b, where $\eta_{ij}{}^k$ are the structural constants of the unital algebra with the algebra identity $e=\frac{1}{\sqrt{2}}\eta^k$ and the distributive identity.
+We call the algebra \texttt{orthogonal hypercomplex algebra $\mathbb A$}. \end{definition}

-\begin{theorem} The orthogonal hypercomplex algebra will be the metric hypercomplex group alternative-elastic algebra. \end{theorem} \begin{proof} The equations ~(\ref{e0}) are a consequence of the Clifford equation for n mod 8=0 ~\cite{Andreev0}, ~\cite{Andreev1} ($A,B,...=\overline{1,N}\sps N=2^{\frac{n}{2}-1}$)
+\begin{theorem} The orthogonal hypercomplex algebra will be the metric hypercomplex group alternative-elastic algebra. \end{theorem} \begin{proof} The equations (\ref{e0}) are a consequence of the Clifford equation for n mod 8=0 \cite[p.
+37, eq.
+(8.1) (eng), p.
+166(43), eq.
+(8.1) (rus)]{Andreev1} ($A,B,...=\overline{1,N}\sps N=2^{\frac{n}{2}-1}$)